SameerSRao/Chatter/README.md

    * User Authentication: Integrated user registration and login system using Django’s built-in authentication framework.

 3. **AI Chatbot**
-   * Keyword Matching: The chatbot responds to specific commands or keywords, providing pre-defined responses to user queries.
+   * AI Powered Chatbot: The application includes an OpenAI-powered chatbot, "ChatterBox," that users can interact with by prefixing messages with a designated command (e.g., !).
+The chatbot can respond to queries, provide summaries, and engage in simple conversational tasks.
    * Hangman Game: Users can play a game of Hangman by entering the !hangman command.
 The bot manages the game state, taking guesses and providing feedback.
-   * Custom Responses: The chatbot can be easily extended with new responses and commands.

 5. **Recap Feature**
    * Automatic Recap Summary: When users rejoin a chat room, they receive a recap of all the messages they missed since their last visit, helping them catch up on important discussions.